SAM-NZ-1127/CODEPATH-AND101-PROJECT_03/README.md

 ## Summary

-**Animal App** is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+**Animal App** is an Android app that was riddled with some pretty nasty Kotlin bugs.
+With those gone, it's a collection of widgets for a variety of purposes!  **A clone version of the Twitch signup page for animals**

-If I had to describe this project in three (3) emojis, they would be: 😊, 💻, 🔍
+If I had to describe this project in three (3) emojis, they would be: **😊, 💻, 🔍**

 ## Application Features